 A fundamental trheat to public health and healthcare: "Nightmare bacteria" refer to pathogens with the power to resist most antibiotics.

 S. aureus has been a target for HAI reduction efforts and an important strategy for the prevention of serious staphylococcal infections is the elimination of S. aureus nasal carriage.
 For years, mupirocin (MO) has been the gold standard for nasal decolonization to combat SSIs and control transmission of methicillin-resistant S. aureus (MRSA).
-However, widespread adoption of MO has led to mupirocin-resistant strains of S.
+However, widespread adoption of MO has led to mupirocin-resistant strains of S. aureus and treatment failures, prompting a shift to antiseptics such as povidone-iodine for HAI prevention and antibiotic stewardship efforts.
+The efficacy, safety, patient satisfaction and cost data on povidone-iodine is compelling and is a promising alternative to mupirocin.

 Needleless connectors have been used in US healthcare facilities for well over a decade & continue to be recognized portals of entry for microbial contamination that can lead to CLABSIs.
 Adoption of CHG/alcohol for needleless connector disinfection may well be key to reducing this rate of infection further.